charleslbryant/going-agile/GLOSSARY.md

 Continuous improvement is an ongoing effort to improve products, services, or processes. http://en.wikipedia.org/wiki/Continual_improvement_process

+## DevOps

+DevOps is a software development method that stresses communication, collaboration, integration, automation and measurement of cooperation between software developers and other information-technology (IT) professionals.

 ## Kaizen

 Japanese for "change for better". http://en.wikipedia.org/wiki/Kaizen